 Finally, a seller told me that this was done to redistribute the flow of tourists; that the government plans to keep opening and closing different temples throughout the place every now and then.
 I am not sure about the logic behind this.

-Good spots still accessible as of December 2018
+Good spots still accessible

 - Near Utrecht, “Viewpoint” temple (21.14805, 94.871902) has stairs and is still accessible.

 - Temple next to She Myet Hna (21.169197,94.857): on the northwest of Bagan, the views are interrupted by the road and town buildings.
 It is marked as “Sunset and sunrise temple” on Maps.me.

 - Temple at 21.178849, 94.872101, open according to Matt in the comments.

 - Templa at 21.159125, 94.860988, marked as “Accessible roof” on Maps.me; confirmed to be open as of December 2018.